 Article 19: Powers of Representation

-The Association is legally bound by the collective signature either of the President and Treasurer, or President and Vice President, or President and Secretary General, or Treasurer and Secretary General.
+The Association is legally bound by the collective signature either of the President and Treasurer, or President and Vice President, or President and Secretary General, or Vice President and Treasurer, or Treasurer and Secretary General.

 Article 20: Election and Term of Office

 - The auditors shall be elected by in accordance with Article 10 para.
 (4) and Article 15 para.
 (7) of the Articles of Association for a term of office of one year.
 After expiry of their

 - Auditors may only be professional auditing firms.

 - The auditors shall audit the accounts and examine the books of the Association in accordance with pertaining Swiss law.
 They are entitled to require such evidence as they deem appropriate.